trevorwitter/carotid-segmentation/README.md

 ## Model Architecture
 ![U-Net Architecture](imgs/unet.png)
 [U-Net](https://arxiv.org/abs/1505.04597) is a is a semantic segmentation technique originally proposed for medical imaging segmentation.
 The architecture contains two paths.
-First path is the contraction path (also called as the encoder) which is used to capture the context in the image.
+First path is the contraction path (encoder) which is used to capture the context in the image.
 The encoder is just a traditional stack of convolutional and max pooling layers.
-The second path is the symmetric expanding path (also called as the decoder) which is used to enable precise localization using transposed convolutions.
+The second path is the symmetric expanding path (decoder) which is used to enable precise localization using transposed convolutions.